MRtrix3/mrtrix3/CONTRIBUTING.md

       (name your new branch appropriately)

-   -  If your changes involve [adding or altering features](#adding-or-altering-features), then your code should be based on the "`dev`" branch:
+   -  If your changes involve *adding or altering features*, then your code should be based on the "`dev`" branch:

       ```
       $ git checkout dev